-14.6 FIBER OPTICS
+15.6 FIBER OPTICS

 Use of fiber optic cable is encouraged by USACE.
 FO cable is preferred for LAN backbones and for the voice and data links between buildings.
 Category 6 type copper wire should be used for horizontal wiring within buildings.
-Fiber Optic cable should not be used for telephone systems that include PBX type equipment.
+Reference section 14.4.3.

-14.7 ELECTRONIC SECURITY SYSTEMS
+15.7 ELECTRONIC SECURITY SYSTEMS